mzucker/fit_colormaps/README.md

 I may have invented (re-discovered?) the idea of rational Fourier series.
 The only source I've found so far is <https://apps.dtic.mil/dtic/tr/fulltext/u2/a273660.pdf>.

+Also a source on fitting rational functions from NIST: <https://www.itl.nist.gov/div898/handbook/pmd/section8/pmd812.htm>

 Here's how fitting works:

   1. Global least-squares fit to non-rational polynomial or Fourier series.